MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/msal-python-overview.md

        print(result.get("correlation_id"))  # You may need this when reporting a bug
    ```

-Refer the [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki) pages for more details on the MSAL Python functionality and usage.
+Refer to the [Wiki on GitHub](https://github.com/AzureAD/microsoft-authentication-library-for-python/wiki) for more details on the MSAL Python functionality and usage.

 ## Migrate from ADAL to MSAL